Hitler Jews, Hitler's Hypocrisy

 Hitler the Artist and his Business Partner

-When Hitler was roughing it, after failing (twice) to gain entry into the Academy of Fine Arts in Vienna during the period of 1908 up until 1913, he would pass his time producing a large quantity of little postcard-size paintings and pass them onto his business partner to sell on his behalf.
-This partner, Samuel Morgenstern, who owned a local glazier, would take Hitler's paintings and sell them onto some of his customer's.
-One such Jewish customer was a local lawyer, Dr Joseph Feingold. later Feingold and wife, would be arrested by the Gestapo and deported to Auschwitz where they would lose their lives.
+When Hitler was roughing it, i.e., sleeping rough on the streets or living in men’s shelters after failing to gain entry into the Academy of Fine Arts in Vienna during the period of 1908 up until 1913, he would pass his time producing a large quantity of little postcard-size paintings and pass them onto his Jewish business partner to sell on his behalf.
+This partner, Samuel Morgenstern, owned a local glazier and would take Hitler's paintings and sell them onto some of his customer's.
+One such customer was a local Jewish lawyer, Dr Joseph Feingold. later Feingold and wife, would be arrested by the Gestapo and deported to Auschwitz where they would both lose their lives.

 This partnership helped sustain Hitler in his time of need.
 It allowed him to be able to rent a small room situated within a men's home for the poor rather than sleep with other down-and-outs under bridges, which he had experienced.

-This partnership shows that Hitler was not a outspoken critic of the Jews during his time in Vienna.
-But after Austria's Anschluss with Germany, the Nazis forced Morgenstern to sell his shop to non-jews for next-to-nothing and he was banned from plying his trade.
-Due to his situation, Morgenstern wrote a personal letter to Hitler pleading with him to help, but he received no reply (the letter may never have reached Hitler as it had been intercepted).
+And this partnership showed that Hitler was not an outspoken critic of the Jews during his time in Vienna.
+But after Austria's Anschluss with Germany, the Nazis forced Morgenstern to sell his shop to non-Jews for next-to-nothing and he was banned from plying his trade.
+Due to his situation, Morgenstern wrote a personal letter to Hitler pleading with him to help, but he received no reply (There is no evidence that Hitler ever saw the letter).
 When the war began, Morgenstern and his family were deported to the Łódź Ghetto in Poland, where he died.

 Hitler's Chauffeur and Long-term Comrade

-Maurice was sacked as Hitler's chauffeur after admitting that he was having a relationship with Geli Raubal, Hitler's niece, though was permitted to remain as a member of the SS.
+Maurice was sacked as Hitler's chauffeur after admitting that he was having a relationship with Geli Raubal, Hitler's half-niece, though was permitted to remain as a member of the SS.

-When Heinrich Himmler became Reichsführer-SS, all members had to prove their ancestry, to ensure that they came from good Ayran stock especially if they wanted to marry.
-And when Maurice submitted his ancestry details, it was discovered that he had a great-grandfather who was of Jewish descent.
-Himmler requested that Maurice be expelled from the SS along with other relations who were also members, however, Hitler interceded on his old comrades behalf instructing the Reichsführer to basically bend the rules for him and his relations.
+When Heinrich Himmler became Reichsführer-SS, all members of the SS had to prove their ancestry, to ensure that they came from good Aryan stock especially if they wanted to marry.
+And when Emil Maurice submitted his ancestry details, it was discovered that he had a great-grandfather who was of Jewish descent.
+Himmler requested that Maurice be expelled from the SS along with other relations who were also members, however, Hitler interceded on his old comrade’s behalf instructing the Reichsführer-SS to basically bend the rules for him and his relations.
 They were in turn, declared honorary Aryans and permitted to remain members of the SS.

-Regardless of Maurice's Jewish blood, he became a Reichstag deputy for Leipzig in 1936 the and in 1937 and later the chairman of the Chamber of Commerce in Munich.
+Regardless of Maurice's Jewish blood, he became a Reichstag deputy for Leipzig in 1936 the and in 1937 he became the chairman of the Chamber of Commerce in Munich.

 When war came, he joined Goering's Luftwaffe as an officer and survived the war.
 He died in 1972.